David Huff (baseball): New York Yankees

 Huff was claimed off waivers by the Yankees on May 26, 2013 and made his Yankees debut the same day he was acquired, recording a strikeout, two walks, and allowing a run in one inning of relief pitched against the Tampa Bay Rays.
-He was designated for assignment on May 28, 2013 after Joba Chamberlain was activated from the disabled list.
-Not wanting to join a third organization, and trusting Yankees' pitching coach Larry Rothschild, Huff accepted a minor league assignment to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League, after receiving instruction from Rothschild on how to improve his delivery.
+He was designated for assignment on May 28, 2013, after Joba Chamberlain was activated from the disabled list.
+Not wanting to join a third organization, and trusting Yankees' pitching coach Larry Rothschild, Huff accepted a minor league assignment to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League, after receiving instruction from Rothschild on how to improve his delivery.
 In Scranton, he continued his work with Gil Patterson.

 Huff was re-added to the Yankees' 25-man major league roster and recalled from the minors on August 15, 2013.
 On August 22, Huff got his first win as a Yankee after pitching five innings of one-hit relief against the Toronto Blue Jays.
 The Yankees primarily used Huff in the long relief role, but gave him a start in place of Phil Hughes on September 7.
 He was 3-1 with a 4.67 ERA in 11 appearances (2 starts).